Bus Simulator 21

 Sound 8

-Bus Simulator 21 builds upon the solid foundation of Bus Simulator 18 while adding plenty of new content as well as refinements and improvements.
-Along with a huge new city, players can also return to Seaside Valley from the previous game.
+Bus Simulator 21 builds upon the solid foundation of Bus Simulator 18 while adding plenty of new content, refinements, and improvements.
+Along with a vast new city, players can also return to Seaside Valley from the previous game.
 In addition, the streamlined interface and extra information make it easier than ever to plan profitable routes.
 Despite some rough edges, the game is very engaging and should satisfy simulation fans as well as players looking for a different type of driving experience.

-Gameplay: Plan bus routes and then hop in and try to drive them as efficiently as possible.
+Gameplay: The game allows players to plan bus routes, hop in, and try to drive them as efficiently as possible.

 Graphics: The cities are huge and detailed, but some of the textures could be better.

-Sound: Lots of dialog for NPCs, but they can become repetitive after a while
+Sound: There is lots of dialog for NPCs, but they can become repetitive after a while

 Summary 8.0 Great